Giving Tuesday

 My interest in equity work started when working in academia in gender studies and philosophy.
 Born and raised in the Netherlands I have studied and worked in the UK and the US before arriving in Canada.
 As an immigrant myself, I feel passionate about collaboratively building a community that welcomes newcomers and is dedicated to an equitable approach to inclusion and participation.

-Employment Services Manager
+Language Services Manager

 Quinton Gordon